Wednesday, April 25 (D).* DEPART FOR HELSINKI

 Tuesday, May 01.
 (B).
 STOCKHOLM

-Today is free to visit any of the fine museums in the city including the Noble Prize Museum or take a boat ride from the dock right near our hotel to visit Drottningholm Palace or Skansen, one of the world’s oldest open-air museums, or ride around many islands surrounding Stockholm.
+Today is free to visit any of the fine museums in the city including the Noble Prize Museum or take a boat ride to visit Drottningholm Palace or Skansen, one of the world’s oldest open-air museums, or ride around many islands surrounding Stockholm.
 Afternoon free.